Mentors: Pablo Stanley, Eren Bali, Mitsue Karaman

-In first two weeks, I mapped Carbon on a service blueprint.
-This helped me to become familiar with the company and get exposed to the medical procedure and jargon.
-I collected insights through contextual inquiries with medical staff, as well as patient reviews.
+To become familiar with the company and get exposed to the medical procedure and jargon, I started mapping Carbon on a service blueprint.
+I collected pain points, critical moments, ideas, and bugs through contextual inquiries with medical staff, product team as well as patient reviews.

-I also included our staff in the design process.
-I printed empty scaled architectural plans and equipment from Sketchup.
-Then I asked our staff how they will design the exam room and why.
+Then I continued to work on defining the visit flow for patients.
+As I didn't have enough expertise in medical spaces, I design the flow with our medical team.
+I printed empty architectural plans and furniture from Sketchup and asked our staff how they will design the exam room and why.

 Finally, I delivered a user visit flow that included several screens such as a check-in kiosk, a lobby display, exam room displays and exam room status displays.
-All used equipment is available across the country to meet our evaluation metric: scalability.
+All the equipment I selected was available across the country to meet our evaluation metric: scalability to other Carbon in-network clinics.

-In last 6 weeks, I continued with designing the user flow of touchpoints.
+I continued with designing the components.
 I started by revising Kiosk flow, which is initially designed by Carbon's lead designer, Pablo Stanley.

-The kiosk is a built-in mode in the EHR app to turn any iPad into a check-in kiosk.
+The kiosk is a built-in mode in the provider/EHR app to turn any iPad into a check-in kiosk.
 It works as a fallback to onboard patients who don't own a smartphone or have a Carbon account.

 The biggest challenge was creating a unified experience for patients, who had appointments from different channels such as Carbon app or website, ZocDoc, or phone call whether they are returning or first-time patients.

 I continued with designing environmental displays.
 They support Carbon's promise of a smarter and a more transparent experience.
 I designed all displays to work without any patient interaction, but through the actions of the staff and providers.
 I mapped all screens to staff actions on EHR app.